microsoft/fluentui-blazor/README.md

 This addition makes sure all the necessary services the library uses are setup in a correct way.

-**If you want to use icons and/or emoji, starting with the 2.1 version of the library you need to make some changes here.
-Please refer to the v2.1 section in the [what's new](https://aka.ms/fluentui-blazor/whatsnew) document for more information.**
+**If you want to use icons and/or emoji, starting with version 2.1 version you need to make some changes here.
+Please refer to the [code setup](https://www.fluentui-blazor.net/CodeSetup) document for more information.**

 *If you're running your application on Blazor Server, make sure a default HttpClient is available by adding the following:*